januszgrze/bitcoinrollups/blogs/rollups-basically/sequencers-basically.md

-*Currently in draft*

-Next up in the "Rollups (basically)" series, we outline how rollups produce blocks and ways they can pontentially decentralize seuqnecers.
-This post is a tl;dr on sequencers in the context of Bitcoin, and we'll provide some further reading at the bottom of this post for those who want to dive deeper 😄
+In this blog, we simply descibe sequencers and introduce some ways Bitcoin rollups can decentralize this part of their architecture.
+We'll provide some further reading at the bottom of this post for those who want to dive deeper.

 ### Intro to sequencers